itay-rafee/Mathematical-Model-of-Malaria/README.md

 --------------------

 <h2>New model</h2>

-<b>Our algorithm predicts the m parameter that represents the ratio of mosquitoes to that of humans.
+Our algorithm predicts the m parameter that represents the ratio of mosquitoes to that of humans.
 That parameter has been fixed in previous models.
 It takes into account parameters such as the capacity of swamps in which they are laid, the duration of pregnancy, etc..

 <div align="center">